Faster-than-light: Cosmic expansion

-There are many galaxies visible in telescopes with red shift numbers of 1.4 or higher.
-All of these are currently traveling away from us at speeds greater than the speed of light.
+There are many galaxies visible in telescopes with redshift numbers of 1.4 or higher.
+All of these have cosmological recession speeds greater than the speed of light.
 Because the Hubble parameter is decreasing with time, there can actually be cases where a galaxy that is receding from us faster than light does manage to emit a signal which reaches us eventually.